Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

 As shown in Fig.~\ref{fig:scatterplots_oksm_wind}, the scatterplot compares true against LSTM-predicted wind errors, with $95\%$ of targeted error points falling within $\pm~2~\mathrm{m~s^{-1}}$ of the 1:1 line.
 Figure \ref{fig:scatterplots_oksm_wind} highlights a slight asymmetry in prediction skill: the LSTM is more adept at predicting positive forecast errors (i.e., identifying HRRR overforecasts), as these values align more closely with the 1:1 line.
 In contrast, negative errors (underforecast) are less accurately predicted, suggesting that the LSTM may be biased or less sensitive to the conditions that lead to underforecast wind, specifically in the context of unimpeded, relatively flat topography.

 Figure~\ref{fig:state_mae_oksm_wind} shows the average LSTM performance (MAE, $\mathrm{m~s^{-1}}$) for an OKSM station.
 The Southeast division exhibits the lowest errors, with an average improvement in model performance of approximately $0.35~\mathrm{m~s^{-1}}$ relative to the domain mean.
 In contrast, the Panhandle, North Central, Southwest, and West Central divisions display the highest MAE values, corresponding to an average performance degradation of about $0.5~\mathrm{m~s^{-1}}$, compared to the domain mean.
+While these spatial differences in MAE are consistent across divisions, they remain relatively subtle in magnitude (on the order of $\sim0.25$--$0.5~\mathrm{m~s^{-1}}$) and should be interpreted with consideration of observational uncertainty in near-surface wind measurements.
+Such uncertainty can arise from instrument precision, siting effects, and unresolved microscale variability, which may contribute to or obscure small spatial gradients in error.

-Figure~\ref{fig:time_of_day_oksm_wind} presents the mean LSTM error in $\mathrm{m~s^{-1}}$, grouped by time of day.
+Figure~\ref{fig:time_of_day_oksm_wind} presents the mean LSTM error in $\mathrm{m~s^{-1}}$, grouped by time of day, filtered to highlight model failure modes.
 Error signatures vary notably across climate divisions; the Central, Southeast, East Central, and South Central divisions exhibit distinct diurnal cycles, with peak errors occurring near solar noon and an average increase of approximately $0.25~\mathrm{m~s^{-1}}$ relative to the nighttime division minima (2000–0000), when overall model performance improves.
 The Southeast division exhibits the most consistent and pronounced underprediction across the OKSM domain, with peak error near solar noon and an average underprediction magnitude of approximately $1~\mathrm{m~s^{-1}}$.

 Referencing Fig.~\ref{fig:time_of_day_oksm_wind}, the Northeast and West Central divisions exhibit similar diurnal error patterns, with the lowest model skill occurring near sunrise (0400–0600).
 During this period, the average degradation in model performance is approximately $0.15~\mathrm{m~s^{-1}}$ relative to the division minima, after which skill gradually improves toward midnight.